-Through diligent research and the use of DNA, we have corrected 63 animal lineages to date, which have been wrong in other registries for years and remain so still today!
+Through diligent research and the use of DNA, we have corrected 71 animal lineages to date, which have been wrong in other registries for years and remain so still today!

 Our Registry stands alone in the use of proven genetics with the most current technology, eradication of the Chondrodysplasia gene from our breed registry and DNA.
 Therefore, any animal entered into our Herd Book and Registry has been verified and proven to be exactly who we represent them to be.